CirqueiraDev/SentinelaNet/README.md

-  help, ? | Shows list of commands botnet | Shows list of botnet attack methods bots | Shows all conected bots clear, cls | Clears the console window screen exit, logout | Disconnects from the C&C server
+  help, ? | Shows list of commands botnet | Shows list of botnet attack methods bots | Shows all conected bots stop  | Stop all your floods in progress clear, cls | Clears the console window screen exit, logout | Disconnects from the C&C server